bcoin-org/bcoin-org.github.io/guides-markdown/connect-local-nodes.md

 Start and manually connect two regtest nodes in a single script.
 ```

-When we start two nodes in the regtest (loopback network, 127.0.0.1) with
+When we start two nodes on the regtest network (loopback network, 127.0.0.1)
-manually set ports, they don't get connected automatically because they don't
+with manually set ports, they don't get connected automatically because they
-know each other's port.
+don't know each other's port.
 We thus have to connect them manually.
-In this example
+In this
-we will fire up one SPV and one Full node and initiate a connection from the
+example we will fire up one SPV and one full node and initiate a connection from
-SPV side.
-The SPV node is given the address of the Full node and attempts to
+the SPV side.
+The SPV node is given the address of the full node and attempts to
 connect.
 If everything goes well, the two nodes connect.

-The Full node then
+To demonstrate that the connection was successful, we'll have full node
-broadcasts two transactions.
+broadcast two transactions.
 The first tx pays to an address contained in the
 bloom filter of the SPV node, the second tx to another address which the SPV
 node doesn't watch.
 If everything goes well, the first transaction is received
 by the SPV node and the second isn't.
 Finally the two nodes are gracefully